 Compliance required the asset manager to combine data from two separate trade formats.
 They were using an Order Management System (OMS) that created extract files of trades in ARM format.
 While the output file was in the the correct MiFID II reporting format, the details weren’t complete.
 The extracted files only contained the average execution prices and omitted details of individual trade fills and times.
 Underlying fund allocations, required under ESMA rules, were also excluded.

-The asset manager’s original fix involved creating several time-consuming, potentially error-ridden, manual processes.
+Our client’s original fix involved creating several time-consuming, potentially error-ridden, manual processes.
 The first was extracting a separate ‘fills’ file that included details of price, quantity and time of individual executions for each larger order.
 That data was then manually copied and merged into the MiFID II report.
 At this stage the compliance manager would review trades priced in GBp and adjust to the correct GBP pricing.
 Finally, trades included in the report that weren’t under scope for MiFID were deleted manually.

 Compliance at a Cost